SnakeOilXY/SnakeOil-XY/Doc/Manual/preflight-check.md

 END_PRINT</pre>

 - Cura slicer will also need custom post processing script.
 The script is available in Slicer/Cura/scripts/ directory.
 You will need to copy this file to scripts folder of cura (Cura "help" menu -> "Show configuration folder") and enable it in post-processing setting.
+- Sample profiles also availabe at Slicer/Cura/profile/ directory

 ### 6.2 Prusa slicer setting